carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 > ## Challenge: Investigate the waterway lines
 > Now we will take a deeper look in the Dutch waterway lines: `waterways_nl`.
 Let's visualize it with the `plot` function.
 Can you tell what is wrong with this vector file?
 > > ## Answers
-> > By plotting out the vector file, we can tell that the latitude and longitude of the file is flipped.
+> > By plotting out the vector file, we can tell that the latitude and longitude of the file are flipped.
 > > ~~~
 > > waterways_nl.plot()
 > > ~~~